Facilitating an organizational vision: Guided Visualizations

 Author: Suzanne Hawkes

-I'm an organizational effectiveness consultant, facilitator and leadership trainer based out of Vancouver, Canada, and working across Canada and the USA
+I'm an organizational effectiveness consultant, facilitator, coach and leadership trainer based out of Vancouver, Canada, and working across Canada and the USA